GoudanHan/APLAS2022/README.md

 <h3 id="techniques"> 2.
 Technique matters </h3>
 <p>We provide you a python script that you can use to get the diagnosis accuracy of different techniques, which includes <em>decision tree, random forest, Sherrloc</em> and <em>OCaml compiler</em>.
 Type <pre>python ./computeAccuracy.py</pre> to run the script.
 <br>
 Some messages will display on the terminal asking you to <em>properly</em> type the technique and dataset you want to use.
-Do put single or double quotation marks besides you answers as shown in the following example to make sure they can be read by the script:
+Do <b>put</b> <em>single or double quotation marks</em> besides you answers as shown in the following example to make sure they can be read by the script:
 <pre>
 Please properly type the dataset you want to test. ('sp14' or 'fa15'): 'sp14' Please properly type the technique you wish to use